Soil stripping

 Most PVC, thermoplastic or linoleum floors require, when they do not have one upon delivery from the factory, the application of a layer of wax (also called metallization).

-This protection consisting of a wax or emulsion applied manually or in the factory is not durable.
-It is subject to the aggression of traffic, washing with more or less suitable detergent, the passage of trolleys, moving furniture, etc.
+This protection, consisting of a wax or emulsion applied manually or in a factory, is not durable.
+It is subject to the effects of traffic, washing with more or less suitable detergents, the passage of trolleys, moving furniture, etc.

-The protection which is then maintained with a spray method periodically will have to be completely removed at some point because the degradation will no longer allow it to be maintained.
+The protection, which is then maintained periodically using a spray method, will at some point have to be completely removed because the deterioration will no longer allow it to be maintained.

 Filter by